Jagan-18/CICD-Pipeline-Automation_Setup/README.md

 ```
 ```

----

-Feel free to edit the sections as needed and add any extra setup or instructions.
-This README should provide a thorough guide to setting up Jenkins, SonarQube, Docker, OWASP Dependency-Check, and Trivy on a Linux system.
+#### This README should provide a thorough guide to setting up Jenkins, SonarQube, Docker, OWASP Dependency-Check, and Trivy on a Linux system.